OpenZeppelin/openzeppelin-sdk/packages/cli/README.md

 ```
 zos add-implementation <contract-name> <alias> --network=<network>,
 ```
-where `<contract-name>` is the name of the contract and `<alias>` is an alternative reference to it.
+where `<contract-name>` is the name of the contract and the optional `<alias>` is an alternative reference to it.
 Note that this command must be repeated once for each contract included in the distribution.
 This will update the `package.zos.json` file with the contract names.

 Finally, we need to deploy the `Package` representing the distribution, the `Release` containing the stdlib, and the individual library contracts, which must then be registered in the kernel.
 All of this is accomplished by:
 ```